auser/beehive/lib/erlang/README.markdown

 Glossary
 ===
-  * Backend - A backend service to forward and route requests
+  * Bee - A bee end point service to forward and route requests
-  * App - An application with multiple backends
+  * App - An application with multiple bees
   * Node - A machine that is capable of hosting applications
   * Routing Node - A router node that is a part of the routing mesh

 TODO
 ===
   * Add ets/mnesia storage to the front-end servers
-  * Add backend dets file for recovery when the router dies
+  * Add bee dets file for recovery when the router dies
   * Add more than just http servers (abstract the proxying protocols)